vstkl/pdf-ocr-obsidian/README.md

 ## Usage
 ### 1. Set Up API Key

-Before running the notebook, you need to set your Mistral API key.
-An `env.example` file is included in the repository—edit it to add your API key and rename it to `.env`.
+Before running the notebook, you need to set up a free Mistral API key.
+Go to [Mistral's API Key Console](https://console.mistral.ai/api-keys) and generate your key—it doesn’t cost anything.

+An `env.example` file is included in the repository.
+Edit it to add your API key and rename it to `.env` so the script can use it properly.

 Alternatively, you can set it manually as an environment variable: